influxdata/telegraf/CONTRIBUTING.md

 ## Adding a dependency

-Assuming you can already build the project:
+Assuming you can already build the project, run these in the telegraf directory:

 1. `go get github.com/sparrc/gdm`
+1. `gdm restore`
 1. `gdm save`

 ## Input Plugins